Pro Evolution Soccer: Pro Evolution Soccer 2010

-Pro Evolution Soccer 2010 (known as World Soccer: Winning Eleven 2010) is the ninth installment in the series.
-The cover features players Fernando Torres and Lionel Messi.
+Pro Evolution Soccer 2010 (known as World Soccer: Winning Eleven 2010) is the ninth installment in the series, was released on 23 October 2009 in Europe.

 The game has gone through a complete overhaul as it tries to compete with the FIFA series.
 PES 2010 has improved animations and 360-degree control was introduced, available on the PC, PS3, and Xbox 360 versions of the game via the analog sticks on the respective controllers.
 PS3 owners benefited from this when using the DualShock's D-Pad, but the Wii D-Pad is limited to eight-directional control and the Xbox 360 D-Pad to sixteen-directional control due to their hardware.
 The A.I. was improved thanks to Teamvision 2.0.
 The referees were reworked to make better calls during matches.
 It also features more licensed teams and players than ever before.
 In addition to the UEFA Champions League licence first time for PlayStation 2 and PlayStation Portable since Pro Evolution 2010, the UEFA Europa League licence was also added first time in 7th Console Generation, both playable included the Master League.